 Taking a Screenshot is a basic feature of Android smartphones.
-In Android, by pressing Volume Down and Power key together you can capture a screenshot.
+In Android, by pressing Volume Down and Power keys together you can capture a screenshot.
 And, some Android smartphone offers a virtual screenshot button in Quick Toggle.
 Even, by enabling a three-finger gesture you can also take a screenshot.
 But, there are some Android Apps that won’t allow the user to take screenshots.
 Recently, I was trying to take a screenshot on Google Chrome Incognito Mode.
-And, I got a notification “Couldn’t capture screenshot“.
+And, I got a notification “Couldn’t save screenshot“.
 There was a description of the notification, “Taking screenshots isn’t allowed by the app or your organization”.

-If you’re Samsung user and getting “can’t take screenshot due to security policy“.
+If you’re a Samsung user and getting “can’t take screenshot due to security policy“.
 Then this article also gonna be helpful for you.

 Why I can’t take a screenshot in some Apps?.